TOstapuk/joint_app_D-T/README.md

 General notes on project:
   - Website/system for notifying admins of vulnerabilities, outages, general tech news
-  - Do we want to help somebody?
+  - Doing this to help admins - not to make money
   -